 It might come as a shock to see how many important customer journey stages have been forgotten.
-Here is where prioritizing becomes crucial: after listing the forgotten stages, it’s time to decide which ones to act upon first.
+Here is where prioritising becomes crucial: after listing the forgotten stages, it’s time to decide which ones to act upon first.
 A clear execution plan to achieve a holistic customer journey is required.
 We recommend the following steps:

 - Start with mapping your existing marketing activities, as well as creating a picture of the perfect customer journey, where you include all the possible stages you can imagine.